AwkwardTurtle42/AwkwardTurtle42.github.io/Callings/Demonic Sorcerer.md

 You may cast or perform any Spells or Rituals your demon knows as though it were a Grimoire.
 It can learn new Spells and Rituals the same way you would transfer them into a normal Grimoire.

-By stepping down your WIL you can let your Demon to cast a Spell for you.
-Doing so no longer requires use of your hands, or paying the usual costs (setting your Grit to zero or making a WIL Save).
+By stepping down any of your Attributes you can let your Demon to cast a Spell for you.
+Doing so no longer requires use of your hands, or paying the usual costs (setting your Grit to zero or making a WIL Save) and does not take up your action in combat.

 ## Advanced Abilities